Daohub-io/cap9/docs/Usage.md

 // the regular arguments are empty assert(eq(capabiltyArguments,""))
 // we can now preform our algorithm
-// first we need a read capability from our first capability let source = mint(from,"read")
+// first we need a read capability from our first capability, this is for a
+// specific address, so mint only needs two arguments here let source = mint(from,"read")
 // perform the read
 let sourceData = invoke(source,"")
-// next we need a write capability from our first capability let destination = mint(to,"write")
+// next we need a write capability from our first capability.
+In this case it is
+// already simply a single location write capability, but this way we can accept
+// a ReadWrite capability as an input.
+If this is already a write only
+// capability, no minting takes places and the old capability is simply
+// returned.
+let destination = mint(to,"write")
 // perform the write
 invoke(destination,sourceData)